jiefenn8/wg-projects/README.md

 ## License

-Browse any of the repositories listed above and check their LICENSE.md for more details.
+Each repository have their own license so check the LICENSE.md in the repository of interest for more details.